stephengold/Acorus/README.md

 until the mode is activated (enabled).
-Acorus activates the default mode during initialization, just after invoking the `moreDefaultBindings()` callback, so that's a good place to add bindings to the default mode.
+Acorus activates the default mode during initialization, just after invoking the `moreDefaultBindings()` callback, making `moreDefaultBindings()` the ideal place to add bindings to the default mode.

+An action handler is simply a method with the `onAction(String, boolean, float)` signature, defined in JMonkeyEngine's `ActionListener` interface.
+All Acorus applications and input modes implement this interface.

 When a bound hotkey is pressed, Acorus invokes the input mode's action handler.
 In the example, the mode's handler doesn't handle the action, so it falls through to the application's handler.

-NOTE:  When multiple hotkeys are bound to the same action (as here), the help node separates the alternatives with slashes.
+NOTE:  When multiple hotkeys are bound to a single action (as here), the help node separates the alternatives with slashes.

+NOTE:  To conserve screen area in the help node, the `buildNode()` method sometimes abbreviates hotkey names.
+For example, the `TestBind` help node indicates "num4", which is an abbreviated form of "numpad 4", which is the US/local name for the "4" key on the numeric keypad.

 ### TestSignal